SaniaMB/Todo-list/README.md

 # Todo-list
-Store and manage tasks the right way
+To store and manage tasks